MajVilic/MajVilic/ReadMe.md

 My current status:

-- 🏢 I’m currently working on my OSCP
+- 🏢 I’m currently working on my OSCP.
 - 🔎 I’m currently learning pentesting.
 - 🤖 In the future I’m looking to collaborate on my ML webpage, which is currently on hold.
 - 📢 I am active in THM: